 that they are providing the maximum income stream for the company.

 • Operating Costs.
 Review all overheads, removing or reducing excessive or unnecessary discretionary costs of all types.
 Review and remove excess personal / family cost.

 • Legal.
 Litigation is unattractive to any purchaser.
 Clear up any disputes as far as possible.

 • Staff.
 Check all contracts with key staff.

 • Assets.
 If any of the assets are redundant, consider disposal.
 Appreciating assets such as property should be re-valued to assess true market value.

 • Investments.
 Dispose of investments or revalue to show full market value in balance sheet.

 • Stock.
 Review all stock, ensure clean and properly valued.
 Dispose of old or obsolete stock.

-Finally, grooming is not a one off but a continual process, best started as early as possible.
+It can be seen from some of the points above that grooming is not a one off matter, but a continual process, best started as early as possible.
 It can continue even through the sale process, where preparing for the type of offer, structure and terms and full understanding of the buyer’s perspective will contribute to maximizing the value on sale.